smartlab-network/open-biohit-plus/docs/pipettor.rst

 `open-biohit (biohit-pipettor-python) <https://umg-pharma-lab-automation.pages.gwdg.de/biohit-pipettor-python/>`_

 The ``open-biohit`` package communicates with the pipettor via a **32-bit vendor DLL**.
-It provides access to basic pipetting commands such as move_x, move_y, pick_tip, aspirate:

-Notes from the package documentation:
+It provides access to basic pipetting commands such as move_x, move_y, pick_tip, aspirate: Notes from open-biohit documentation:

 * The pipettor may be **single-channel** or **multi-channel**.
 * It supports tips of **200 µL** and **1000 µL**.